Jyothsnadatla/CloudFacts/Control Statements new.rst

 Apex
 ^^^^^

-The :code:`While` and :code:`Do-While` loops works in Apex similar to Java.
+The :code:`while` and :code:`do-while` loops works in Apex similar to Java.

-The structure of :code:`While` loop in Apex is:
+The structure of :code:`while` loop in Apex is:

 .. code-block:: java